nidium/Nidium/README.md

 ## Introduction

 nidium is an ongoing effort for a general purpose rendering engine to create apps, games that run on both desktop and on mobile.
-Of course is it also possible to create serverside applications.
+It also offers a way to create server-side application through **nidium-server** which shares all the non gfx related code base.

 nidium helps you create graphical software with Javascript.
 It's **not** a NodeJS, QT, Chromium, or WebKit derivate.
 It has been designed from scratch and has a small codebase written in C++.